3MAH/simcoon/docs/external.rst

 The test data is located in ``testBin/Umats/UMEXT/``:

 - ``data/material.json`` and ``data/path.json`` - the material (``"name": "UMEXT"``) and
-  the loading path (uniaxial tension to 2 % strain, then unloading), as read from Python
+  the loading path (uniaxial tension to 2 % strain, then unloading), to run the plugin from Python with ``load_simulation_json``
-- ``comparison/results_job_global-0.txt`` - the reference response the C++ test compares with; the test itself builds the same programme in code and reads no input file
+- ``comparison/results_job_global-0.txt`` - the reference response the C++ test compares with; the test builds the same programme in code

 **TUMABA Test**